Tauranga and Mt Maunganui – Guide for Backpackers

 A Kiwi holiday hotspot!

-When Kiwis are looking for a holiday escape on the North Island, the harbourside city of Tauranga and its sister resort Mt Maunganui are often a considered.
-They sit on the western side of the Bay of Plenty and are recognised by long white sand beaches and the dormant volcano that sits isolated on the water’s edge known as The Mount.
+When Kiwis are looking for a holiday escape on the North Island, the harbourside city of Tauranga and its sister resort Mt Maunganui are often considered.
+They sit on the western side of the Bay of Plenty and are recognised by long white sand beaches and the dormant volcano that sits isolated on the water’s edge known as The Mount or Mauao.

-With surf, sand, sea and sealife, Tauranga and Mt Maunganui is one of those locations that showcase the coastline New Zealand is renowned for!
+With surf, sand, sea and sealife, Tauranga and Mt Maunganui are one of those locations that showcase the coastline New Zealand is renowned for!
 Here, is where you will experience for yourself what New Zealanders do for fun.
 Plus, the area is a good hub for backpacker jobs.
 The hostels, and of course our job listings, are a great resource for finding work in the area, which you can learn more about in What is a Working Hostel in New Zealand.

 Things You can’t miss in Tauranga and Mt Maunganui